Fix Initial Programs and Iteratively Refine Repair Instructions Toward Non-Elimination Multi-Turn Program Correction: Proofs and theoretical details

 To describe the above more generally, we define a \textit{windowed version space} using the most recent $w$ observations as

-This represents a set of textual directions that satisfy the most recent $w$ observations.
+This represents a set of repair instructions that satisfy the most recent $w$ observations.
 In linear self-refinement methods, since $c_t$ changes over time, the constraint set may vary even for the same observation.
 To capture this, we introduce the following two notions using a measure $\mu$ on $D$. \begin{itemize} \item The size of the candidate set consistent with a single observation $e_t$:

 \item The degree to which the constraint imposed by the previous observation is invalidated:

 When $\delta = 0$, the interpretation of the constraint remains unchanged.
 As $\delta$ increases, it changes more drastically. \end{itemize}